prasannashrestha011/java/readme.md

-**Kimiko will blast Homelander, but Homelander’s V gene will activate and then he will kill Kimiko.
+**Kimiko will blast Homelander, but Homelander’s V1  will be deactivated .
 He will rip her apart, but since Kimiko has the virus, Homelander will hallucinate and die.**